 Complications can include a small tear in the ear drum, which causes drainage to come out of the ear.
 The tear heals quickly.

 Pink eye is generally considered a contagious bacterial infection of the eye.
 Pink eye can also be caused by viral infections and allergies or irritants.
 In general, when the infection is bacterial, the discharge is thick and yellow and the eyelids stick together.

 - The eye discharge is contagious.

 - The viral form usually accompanies a cold and lasts about a week.
 If it is bacterial, the discharge generally stops after 3 days of antibiotics.

-- Warm compresses are helpful.
-Antibiotic drops or ointment may be prescribed.
+- Antibiotic drops or ointment may be prescribed.

 What causes sore throat?

 Viral sore throats generally last about three to five days.
 Strep usually responds to antibiotics within 24 hours.
-Mono generally lasts about a week but can cause symptoms for two to four weeks.
+Mononucleosis generally lasts about a week but can cause symptoms for two to four weeks.

-Symptomatic treatment includes gargling with salt water or a combination of Benadryl® and Maalox ® (1:1); corn syrup or hard candies; a soft bland diet; etc. Antibiotics are useful only for strep throat.
+Antibiotics are useful for strep throat only.
 Never give leftover antibiotics from a prior illness or from another family member.

 Complications of strep include a rash known as scarlet fever, and more seriously, rheumatic fever, which can be prevented with proper treatment.
-Mono can be complicated by difficulty breathing if the tonsils get large enough.
+Mononucleosis may cause difficulty breathing if the tonsils get large enough.
 The liver and spleen may become enlarged; contact sports should be avoided for about four weeks.